mathybit/dash-tutorial/01-simplest_app/README.md

 # Lesson 1

-This is the template for the simplest possible Dash app.
+This is the template for one of the simplest possible Dash app.

 ## Running the app